 Acquisition in 2003

-Sistina Software specializes in storage management software tailored for Linux systems.
-The company designs, develops, and supports solutions that facilitate data sharing for both enterprise and technical computing clients.
-Its flagship platform includes a comprehensive file system and volume management system, which features a global file system and a Linux logical volume manager.
-Additionally, Sistina Software provides tools necessary for the installation and configuration of storage clusters, enhancing the efficiency and reliability of data storage infrastructures.
+Sistina Software, Inc. is a company focused on storage infrastructure, specializing in the design, development, and support of storage management software for Linux systems.
+It provides solutions for data sharing tailored to enterprise and technical computing clients.
+The company's flagship product, Sistina Software, encompasses a comprehensive file system and volume management platform.
+This platform includes features such as a global file system, a Linux logical volume manager, and various management tools that facilitate the installation and configuration of storage clusters.

 NOCpulse